zmej-gorunuch/wp-telegram-bot/README.md

-# wp-telegram-bot
+# WordPress Telegram Bot  integrate
-Telegram Bot plugin for WordPress site.
+Integrate Telegram bot with your WordPress site.
+The plugin sends an email message via the Telegram bot.